• Skip to primary navigation

 • North Loop – 121 Washington Avenue North, Minneapolis, MN 55401

-Fueled Collective is a local coworking operator that’s been in Minneapolis for a while – indeed, they’re the first coworking space that opened in the Twin Cities.
+Work at Coco is a local coworking operator that’s been in Minneapolis for a while – indeed, they’re the first coworking space that opened in the Twin Cities.
 The coworking company started out as CoCo back in 2009, when coworking was barely even a thing yet.
 They rebranded as Fueled Collective in 2018.
+They have now rebranded again to Work at Coco in 2023.

 They operate two locations in Minneapolis – one in Downtown Minneapolis and another in Northeast Minneapolis.
 It also used to operate a third location in Uptown, but that location was damaged during rioting in 2020 and the company decided not to reopen the location.